mdn/content/files/en-us/web/api/eventtarget/dispatchevent/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DomException")}}
-  - : Thrown if the event's type was not specified by initializing the event before the method was called.
+  - : Thrown if the event's type was not specified during event initialization.

 > **Warning:** Exceptions thrown by event handlers are reported as uncaught exceptions.
 The event
 > handlers run on a nested callstack; they block the caller until they complete, but